 Leading UK Shed Brands

 The Yardmaster brand is one of the oldest and best established in the UK market with over 30 years of trading behind them.
 They are an ISO 9001 accredited company which means quality and development are always at the forefront of the brand.
-They manufacture their sheds in their own purpose built factory in Draperstown, Northern Ireland and have warehouses around the UK which ensures speedy and efficient delivery not only within mainland UK but also throughout Ireland.
-Great value for money for a large range of metal sheds that have seven layers of protection means Yardmaster is always a very popular choice.
+They manufacture their sheds in their own purpose built factory in Draperstown, Northern Ireland and have warehouses around the UK so will always have the shed you want in stock for speedy delivery.
+They offer great after sales service and a guarantee that any undamaged panel showing signs of rust will be replaced FOC for up to 12 years after purchase.
+Yardmaster offer a large range of metal sheds with impressive specifications, some offer skylights for a bright interior, others have guttering and security is emphasized with anti-tamper bolts.
+All are braced for strength and feature high gables, excellent ventilation and thick panels with seven layers of protection, that's why they are always a very popular choice.

 Trimetals is still a family run business by the Smiths based on the south coast near Bournemouth.
 Designed and built in-house gives the range an Englishness that is personified by their Titan range.
 Strong, sturdy, angular no-nonsense sheds that are often specified by architects and designers mark them out as unique.
 Trimetals also develop niches in the market as can be seen by their large range of storage units including gas stores and under caravan stores amongst others.
 They gained a Queen’s Award for Enterprise in 2016 and they manufacture the only metal sheds and storage boxes endorsed by the RHS.